“The Grand Canal in Venice” by Canaletto

 - 1122 – Byzantine emperor refuses to renew the trading rights granted in 1082.
 The Venetian fleet raids the Greek coasts in retaliation

 - 1171 – The Byzantine emperor expels all Venetians from Constantinople.
-An outbreak of a war that continues inconclusively until relations normalize ca. 1180
+An outbreak of a war that continued inconclusively until relations normalize ca. 1180

 - 1182 – Massacre of the Latins in Constantinople

-- 1202 – During the Fourth Crusade, crusader and Venetians reconquered Zara.
+- 1202 – During the Fourth Crusade, crusaders and Venetians reconquered Zara.
 Unable to raise enough funds to pay to their Venetian contractors, the crusaders agreed to reconquer the city

 - 1203 – The Fourth Crusade is diverted towards the Byzantine capital, Constantinople, under the request of the Byzantine Emperor